willbers/RPLP/README.md

 torch==1.8.0

 ### Data:
 Download our raw data from Google Drive using the link: https://drive.google.com/file/d/1HYx0wRQgN5MOCmfgY5O_bndiuNroCmuP/view?usp=sharing.
-Data provided here includes FB15k-237, WN18RR and kinship.
+Data provided here includes FB15k-237, WN18RR and Kinship.

 ### Logs
 The original training logs can be found in './log/'.
-The training logs contain information about model training with FB15k-237, WN18RR and kinship.
+The training logs contain information about model training with FB15k-237, WN18RR and Kinship.

 ### Screenshots
 If training logs are too large to be opened, the screenshots of the logs with timestamp are provided under './screenshots/' for you to view our experiments, the datasets, and the final experimental results.